Menu

 Paracentesis for mesothelioma is a relatively low-risk procedure.
 As such, paracentesis may be a viable treatment for many peritoneal mesothelioma patients with ascites.

-Ascites may recur and continue to cause symptoms such as abdominal pain.
+Ascites may recur and continue to cause symptoms.
 The palliative procedure can be repeated as needed to reduce the abdominal pain and discomfort caused by the fluid.
 The frequency of paracentesis varies on a case-by-case basis.

 If ascites is a recurring problem for patients, their medical team may instead insert a catheter into the patient’s peritoneal cavity.
-A catheter enables continuous draining of the peritoneal fluid.
+A catheter can enable continuous draining of the peritoneal fluid.

 04. Paracentesis Risks